Inflammatory Bowel Disease Center

 We treat the whole child.
 Members of the IBD Center team have special training not only in their field, but also in the unique needs of children.
 We understand how IBD affects children differently from adults, and we know what it’s like for families to live with IBD.

 The team also conducts research to learn more about the causes of IBD, find better treatments and improve the quality of life for children with IBD.
-We’re part of ImproveCareNow, a group of more than 45 centers working together to study and refine IBD care for children across the country.
+We’re part of ImproveCareNow, a group of more than 55 centers working together to study and refine IBD care for children across the country and internationally.

 How will the Inflammatory Bowel Disease Center meet my needs?